jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) to the dividend withholding payment rules were references to sections MG 13 to MG 16, NH 5, and NH 6.

 ### FD 3 Companies which may constitute consolidated group
-For the purposes of this Act, any 2 or more eligible companies are entitled to be members of the same consolidated group at any time only where— in either case for the purpose, or for purposes including the purpose, of enabling the companies to be entitled to be members of the same consolidated group so as to defeat the intent and application of the consolidation rules.
+For the purposes of this Act, any 2 or more eligible companies are entitled to be members of the same consolidated group at any time only where—in either case for the purpose, or for purposes including the purpose, of enabling the companies to be entitled to be members of the same consolidated group so as to defeat the intent and application of the consolidation rules.
   (a) at that time those companies are a wholly-owned group of companies; and (b) if at that time any of the companies has a non-standard balance date, at that time all the companies have the same non-standard balance date; and
   (c) if at that time any of the companies is a qualifying company, at that time all the companies are qualifying companies; and